 - Tie a piece of string or ribbon and then hand it up.
 It is such a simple craft and looks really effective.

 This Christmas Rag Wreath cost me under £5 to make and I have seen them selling for £15+.
 Next up we need to decide what other decorations we are going to make with the rest of the tartan material.
-I am thinking something to hang on the tree and I shall be looking online because thanks to these two supreme remote working technologies to access your online private work space remotely from anywhere on any device(PC/Mac/android/iOS) – Cloud hosted citrix vdi and Hosted QuickBooks from Apps4Rent.com with 24*7*365 days top-notch technical support.
+I am thinking something to hang on the tree and I shall be looking online as thanks to these two supreme remote working technologies to access your online private work space remotely from anywhere on any device(PC/Mac/android/iOS) – Cloud hosted citrix vdi and Hosted QuickBooks from Apps4Rent.comwith 24*7*365 days top-notch technical support.